ios-xr/xrd-eks/test/README.md

 Use [`nox`](https://nox.thea.codes/en/stable/) to run the tests in an isolated virtual environment.
-Positional arguments are passed to pytest; in particular `--region` must be specified, and at least one of `--control-plane-repository` or `--vrouter-repository` must be specified for any tests to run.
+Positional arguments are passed to pytest; in particular `--aws-region` must be specified, and at least one of `--xrd-control-plane-repository` or `--xrd-vrouter-repository` must be specified for any tests to run.

-For each tag passed in `--control-plane-tags` and `--vrouter-tags`, it is assumed there is an image with this tag in `--control-plane-repository` and `--vrouter-repository` respectively.
+For each tag passed in `--xrd-control-plane-tags` and `--vrouter-tags`, it is assumed there is an image with this tag in `--xrd-control-plane-repository` and `--xrd-vrouter-repository` respectively.

 For example, to run both `xrd-control-plane` and `xrd-vrouter` tests, on both 7.7.1 and latest images:

 ```
 nox --                                                             \
-    --region $REGION                                           \
+    --aws-region $REGION                                           \
-    --control-plane-repository $REGISTRY/xrd/xrd-control-plane \
+    --xrd-control-plane-repository $REGISTRY/xrd/xrd-control-plane \
-    --vrouter-repository $REGISTRY/xrd/xrd-vrouter             \
+    --xrd-vrouter-repository $REGISTRY/xrd/xrd-vrouter             \
-    --control-plane-tags 7.7.1 latest                          \
+    --xrd-control-plane-tags 7.7.1 latest                          \
-    --vrouter-tags 7.7.1 latest
+    --xrd-vrouter-tags 7.7.1 latest
 ```

 Alternatively if you prefer to (re)use your own virtual environment, install